greggman/jsgist/README.md

   I would be more familiar but it requires a server for oauth.
 The current impl is 100% client side.

+- [ ] use gist comments

+  Currently disqus is used for comments.
+Using gist comments would arguably be more appropriate but unfortunately github does not provide a UI to do so which means implementing one from scratch.
+That sucks because the built in one in github supports features like drag and drop files and other things.
+  It would be so nice to just be able to link to an iframe of their UI but ATM that's not an option.

+  Adding basic UX for markdown is semi-trivial though.
+Maybe that's enough?

 - [ ] check for infinite loops?

   codepen apparently parses the JavaScript and inserts checks into loops